thalescomp/Project-Descriptions-for-Review/Beginner Android/Your First App.md

 ##Why this project?
-This project is a way for students to demonstrate the concepts they learned in the Developing Android Apps course by building out the design
+This project is a way for students to demonstrate the concepts they learned in the Developing Android Apps course by building out the design.

 ##What will students learn?
 Students will learn how to: